reduxjs/reselect/README.md

 )
 ```

-We want to select a different slice of the state depending on the value of the `listId` prop, so let's modify `getVisibilityFilter` and `getTodos` to accept a props argument:
+Each `VisibleTodoList` should select a different slice of the state depending on the value of the `listId` prop, so let's modify `getVisibilityFilter` and `getTodos` to accept a props argument:

 #### `selectors/todoSelectors.js`